-The candidates must fulfil the following eligibility criteria (detailed instructions and fillable forms for reporting these in the application will be provided):
+The candidates must fulfil the following eligibility criteria (detailed instructions and fillable templates for reporting these in the application are provided and must be used):

-- hold a PhD degree (or equivalent, incl. a research-based thesis) by the closing of the call - should have less than 7 years of research experience (full-time equivalent research work at a university or research institution, assessed from the date when the PhD study right ended) - fulfil the mobility requirement of the MSCA actions: at the date of the call deadline, the applicant must not have resided or carried out their main activity (work, studies) in the country of their host organization (Finland) for more than 12 months in the 36 months immediately before the reference date.
+- hold a PhD degree (or equivalent, including a research-based thesis) by the closing of the call - should have less than 7 years of research experience (full-time equivalent research work at a university or at a research institution, assessed from the date when the PhD study right ended) - fulfil the mobility requirement of the MSCA actions: at the date of the call deadline, the applicant must not have resided or carried out their main activity (work, studies) in the country of their host organization (Finland) for more than

+12 months in the 36 months immediately before the reference date.
 Compulsory national service and/or short stays are not considered.
 Procedure for obtaining refugee status under the Geneva Convention is also not considered.